-The Display Energy Certificate aims to encourage public building owners to adopt energy efficiency measures by displaying their energy performance.
+The Display Energy Certificate (DEC) aims to encourage the owners of public buildings to adopt energy efficiency measures by displaying their energy performance.

 How a DEC is calculated

-The DEC rating is calculated actual energy consumption over a one year period.
-This may include different fuel types, district heating and cooling, and electricity.
+A DEC Assessor calculates the DEC rating using actual energy consumption over one year.
+This may include different fuel types, electricity and district heating and cooling.
 Operational rating is calculated from meter readings or energy bills.

 Benchmarks are used to take local factors into consideration when calculating the DEC.
-Benchmarks include specific building use categories with standard use patterns, certain locations, and climate.
+They include specific building use categories with standard use patterns, certain locations and climates.
 Provisions are made where:

-- The building use covers more than one building use category
+Building use covers more than one building use category.

-- Specific identified processes means that energy use is more intensive than usual for the building use category
+Specific identified processes mean that energy use is more intensive than usual for the building use category.

-The guidance documents below are to assist DEC assessors in completing DEC assessments.
+These guidance documents help DEC assessors complete DEC assessments.

 This manual details the methodology adopted in Ireland for calculating Display Energy Certificates (DEC) for public buildings